 The end of this Southern Utah trail almost looks like an amphitheater with small cliffs surrounding the main toadstool features.
 Because there are so many interesting and unique rock formations, plan to spend some time here marveling at them.
 This is not a place to rush.
 Rather, slow down and enjoy.

 What you’ll see.
 I immediately noticed the painted-desert-style striated rocks along the trail.
 I’d seen many while driving through the area.
 However, this trail provided a good opportunity to enjoy a closer view and take some photographs.
 The color variation makes for an incredible sight.

 Once we reached the area containing the toadstools, I noticed the color of the cliff walls – almost white with a yellow cast.
 It makes a nice backdrop for the toadstools.
 My kiddo enjoyed playing in the sand here which afforded us the opportunity to just enjoy the scenery.
 The toadstools come in various shapes, sizes, and colors.
 Some of the formations are quite large.
 On many, the top appears to be purposefully balanced on the base.

-Overall, this hike was a win for my family.
-If you are near the area, it is worth a stop.
+Overall, this Southern Utah trail was a hit for my family.
 While I had seen some information about this trail before our trip, I certainly wasn’t expecting a trail which was so accessible to be so amazing.
+If you are near the area, it is absolutely worth a stop.